nkottary/vm/README.md

-# Bytecode Interpreter for a Stack Machine
+# Assembly Language for a stack machine

-I am going to build a high level language that compiles to this bytecode.
-This is a stack machine so arguments are pushed to a stack and consumed by the instructions.

 ## Resources

-1. Stack of size 1000 elements each a byte.
+1. Stack of size 1000 elements each 4 bytes.
-2. A boolean bit
+2. A boolean bit.
-4. A program counter
+3. A program counter.

 ## Instructions without args